Anatomy, Head and Neck, Tensor Veli Palatini Muscle

 Embryology

 The tensor veli palatini begins to develop as early as 6 weeks into gestation.
 It originates from the first pharyngeal arch’s mesenchyme, specifically from the medial blastema.[5][8]
 Because the TVP is near the pharyngotympanic tube, it is considered a paratubal or peritubal muscle.
 The tensor tympani is a muscle that is also considered a paratubal/peritubal muscle because of its proximity to the pharyngotympanic tube.
-Like the TVP, the tensor tympani also is developed at the same time in gestation.[8]
+Like the TVP, the tensor tympani is also developed at the same time in gestation.[8]
+See Image.
+Muscles Around the Pharyngotympanic Tube.

 Blood Supply and Lymphatics